 - Osteoarthritis, the breakdown of the cartilage in a facet joint that could lead to friction between two vertebrae as well as nerve impingement.

 Initially, neck pain may be remedied with rest, heat or ice, and light massage.
 Chronic neck pain needs therapeutic care to restore comfort and inhibit further damage.
-Physical therapy, chiropractic, and acupuncture all offer promising results in combination with lifestyle modifications to support proper posture.
+Here are some options that offer promising results in combination with lifestyle modifications to support proper posture:

 If neck pain has become persistent or severe enough to inhibit your ability to work well or engage in activities that you enjoy, it is time to obtain professional care.
 Restoring optimal alignment and strength within the cervical spine can significantly improve comfort and, along with it, quality of life.

 Schedule a Consultation Today!

 Contact our office at 732-894-9200 for more information on our Therapeutic and Pain Management services.
 Advanced Physical Medicine & Rehabilitation is proud to serve Belmar, Edison, Brick, Robbinsville, and the surrounding areas of New Jersey.